Radyr Woods Wardens

-The Cardiff Conservation Volunteers helped us replace the old Boardwalk with a new one made with recyclable material which we hope will prove to be a good decision. .
+The Cardiff Conservation Volunteers also helped us replace the old Boardwalk with a new one made with recyclable material which we hope will prove to be a good decision. .
 Thank you Cardiff Conservation Volunteers.
 This is a link to their photos on the Boardwalk.

 Covering an area of approximately 14 acres and including a Local Nature Reserve, Radyr Woods provide a wide variety of wildlife habitats and features, including ponds, springs, grassy glades and heath land.